Light Forcing: Accelerating Autoregressive Video Diffusion via Sparse Attention: Light Forcing

-\textbf{Blockwise Sparse Attention.} Based on the selected frames and blocks, we construct a block-level attention mask $\mB^{(i)} \in \{0,1\}^{N_q \times N_{kv}}$.
+\textbf{Blockwise Sparse Attention.} Based on the selected frames and blocks, we construct a block-level attention mask $\mB^{(i)} \in \{0,1\}^{n_q \times n_{kv}}$.
 For the $r$-th query block, we have

-Here, $N_q$ and $N_{kv}$ denote the number of query and key blocks, respectively.
+Here, $n_q$ and $n_{kv}$ denote the number of query and key blocks, respectively.
 The final attention for the $r$-th query block is computed using blockwise sparse attention:

 In summary, our HSA maintains a fixed attention complexity (independent of the total number of historical frames) while alleviating long-range consistency degradation.
 Meanwhile, our dual-stage mask selection incurs only a negligible overhead compared to conventional dynamic sparse attention, as it merely adds a frame-retrieval step (approximately a 2\% increase in end-to-end runtime).
-CAG and HSA are complementary: CAG allocates a sparsity ratio for each chunk at a macro level, thereby determining how much historical information each block in the current chunk can leverage in HSA (discussed in the Appendix).
+CAG and HSA are complementary: CAG allocates a sparsity ratio for each chunk at a macro level, while HSA determines from a fine-grained perspective how much historical information each block in the current chunk can leverage.